Khaisilk: Made in China scandal

-According to Vietnam’s Law on Consumer Protection, Khai Silk has violated several regulations including Origin and Counterfeit goods by putting “Made in Vietnam” tags onto Chinese- made products and changing the ingredient.
+According to Vietnam's Law on Consumer Protection, Khai Silk has violated several regulations including Origin and Counterfeit goods by putting “Made in Vietnam” tags onto Chinese- made products and changing the ingredient.
 Further, The Ministry of Industry and Trade (“MOIT”) announced that it had completed product quality check-ups some silk items of Khai Duc Company Limited – the owner of the Khai Silk brand.
 The inspection results showed that there was no silk ingredient in some products, despite the label of ingredients stating that the product is 100% silk.

+About two months after the scandal broke out, at the end of 2017, Chairman of the Board of Directors, Hoang Khai, withdrew from the role of the company's legal representative, replaced by Director Nguyen Thu Nga (born in 1974).
+The shareholder structure also had slight fluctuations, although Mr. Hoang Khai still owned 99% of the capital, but Hoang Phi Phi (born in 1976) personally transferred the remaining 1% of capital to Ms. Nga.